EDAP05 Concepts of Programming Languages

 - 11 (referring to the DivAdd language)

-- You are guaranteed a passing grade if you achieve 50% of the maximum total points in the exam.
+- Students wereguaranteed a passing grade if they achieved 50% of the maximum total points in the exam.
+Since this was the first ever iteration of the course, the limit was later lowered to 45%.

-- Syntax errors will not count as mistakes, unless:
+- Syntax errors did not count as mistakes, unless:

-- The syntax error makes the answer ambiguous or unclear
+- The syntax error made the answer ambiguous or unclear

-- The question directly relates to syntax and you are given a BNF grammar of the language that you are working with
+- The question directly related to syntax and the exam participants were given a BNF grammar of the language that they were working with

 When existing software doesn't provide what we need, programming